2 Things Introverts & Immigrants Can Do To Become Great Public Speakers

 By now, if you are still reading this, you should be convinced that there is nothing in your way of becoming a great presenter.
 And doing so will allow you to advance your career.
 But for this advice to work, you have to do the work!

 We have a great opportunity for you.
-Matt and I will be doing another Networking Boot Camp and we want to invite you.
+Matt and I conduct a workshop called the NetworKings Bootcamp and we want to invite you.
 At the boot camp, you will learn the basics of how to open, maintain, and close conversations and networking events, and how to maintain those professional relationships.

 This will be a great opportunity to face your fears and start challenging the status quo.
 Click here if you would like more information about what we do at the Networking Boot Camp.